 This Southern Peach Iced Tea is a refreshing home-brewed sweet iced tea made from black tea, infused with peaches and easy mint ice cubes.
 This bold flavor combo makes for a delicious, fresh and crisp taste.
 The perfect drink for the sunniest of days regardless of the season!

-I'm such a HUGE fan of sweet tea or iced tea.
+I'm such a HUGE fan of sweet tea or iced tea which is why this Southern Peach Iced Tea is something for the books.
 I literally get excited whenever Starbucks comes out with new summer flavors for their iced teas because there's something about a delicious drink filled with tons of ice for a refreshing cold drinking moment.
 Haha.

 While you can use any brand of black tea that you prefer, I find that the Lipton brand of tea serves the best variation of sweet tea, in my opinion.
 Oh and they actually have an organic version which makes things even better for me since I’m all about eating healthier and living a healthier lifestyle.